Liaoliaoliaole/SDAQ-worker/README.md

 The SDAQ_worker project was started with the phylosophy to make some softwares that can control this devices from a computer that is equip with CAN interface (Linux Socket CAN compatible) and runs GNU operating system.

 ## Executables
-After the compilation 2 executable files are produced, that are:
+After the compilation two executable files produced:
 * [SDAQ_worker](#usage-sdaq_worker)
 * [SDAQ_psim](#usage-sdaq_psim)